 Why do we need industrial composting?

 With more humans alive now than ever before, we’re creating enormous amounts of organic waste.
-At the moment we send most of this to landfill (sigh!) where it doesn’t have the conditions it needs to break down.
+At the moment we send most of this to landfill (arg!) where it doesn’t have the conditions it needs to break down.

 This will lead to a lot less waste, reduced carbon footprints and nutrients cycling back to soils to create healthier soils and plants (not to mention insects, animals and humans).
 Sound good?
 Join us in making it happen.